Find Grad Schools

 13 Yearly Graduations

 University of Wisconsin - Madison is the 3rd most popular school in the nation for students seeking a master's degree in microbiology.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
 During the most recent year for which we have data, 13 people received their master's degree in microbiology from UW - Madison.
-Of these students, 65% were women and 30% were members of underrepresented racial-ethnic groups.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 30% were women.

 12 Yearly Graduations